 Busts dead cells and boosts cellular turnover

-Combats free radical damage
+Combats environmental damage

 Improves circulation